Male graduates appear to be more comfortable 'blagging it' than female graduates.

 Get your construction career off to a great start: network even as a student

 Networking isn’t only for those in work.
 Charlotte Jeffrey, a graduate mechanical engineer in AECOM’s building services team, told the UK 300 how she gained a mentor through her university’s scheme: ‘I applied on the scheme’s webpage and was matched with an engineer at AECOM, who encouraged me to apply for a placement with the company and gave me interview tips to help me prepare,’ she explained.

-Going to a specially organised careers event can be a non-scary way into networking and some organisations and universities run female-specific networking events, which are increasingly moving online during the pandemic.
+Specially organised careers event can be a non-scary way into networking and some organisations and universities run female-specific networking events, which are increasingly moving online during the pandemic.
 The TARGETjobs Future Female Engineers event, for example, has always been popular and is going virtual.
 Flora Charbonnier got a summer placement at AECOM through attending Future Female Engineers and said of the event: ‘I became part of a network of ambitious young women engineering students, who could seek advice from more experienced engineers if needed.’

 It is worth checking with your university department, careers service or professional bodies to see if they run or know of similar events.